Radiotechniman/eu.jeroensomhorst.darkskyweather/README.md

 # Dark Sky Weather

-Get weather info using Dark Sky
+Get weather info using Dark Sky.
+The current implementation retrieves the current weather information.
+To get it working create a new device and specify the api key and the coordinates you want to use.
+The devices are updated every two minutes just to be sure to not overload the server / key usage.

+# Changelog

-0.0.1 First test version to see if it works or not
+0.0.1 First release to see if things work as they should